Belle de Jour (film): Home media

+Reception

 Critical response

 On the review aggregator website Rotten Tomatoes, Belle de Jour holds an approval rating of 95% based on 60 reviews, with an average rating of 8.6/10.
 The website's critics consensus reads, "The radiantly filmed Belle de Jour entrances even as it resists easy interpretations."
 Roger Ebert of RogerEbert.com gave the film 4 stars out of 4 and included it into his Great Movies list.

 In 2010, Belle de Jour was ranked No. 56 in Empire magazine's list of the 100 Best Films of World Cinema.